jessicaxtang/jessicaxtang/README.md

-### Hi there 👋
+### hi! 👋

-I'm a first year engineering science student at the University of Toronto passionate about technology, especially the cross section of machine learning and cognitive neuroscience.
+- 👜 i'm a second-year engineering science student at the University of Toronto
+- 🔭 passionate about AI, especially the cross-section of machine learning and cognitive neuroscience
+- 🌱 currently learning react & django
+- 🤔 curious about LLMs and reinforcement learning

 Check out the projects I have posted on my page-- more to come! ⚡